Shrecknt/computercraft-typings/README.md

 # Computercraft Typings
-Typescript type definitions for computercraft
+Typescript type definitions for ComputerCraft / CC: Tweaked

 Typings made for use with [typescript to lua](https://typescripttolua.github.io/) based on typings from [mat's computercraft miner](https://github.com/mat-1/computercraft-miner)